Child sexual exploitation (CSE)

 Identifying children / young people at risk and what to do if you are concerned

-- If there are serious concerns that a child or young person is at immediate risk, the police should be called and a referral to children’s social work services (Solihull’s multi-agency safeguarding hub, or MASH) should be made without delay.
+- If there are serious concerns that a child or young person is at immediate risk, the police should be called on 999 and a referral to children’s social work services (Solihull’s multi-agency safeguarding hub, or MASH) should be made without delay.

 - If there are concerns that a child or young person is at risk of significant harm, follow procedures to refer to MASH.